isovalent/eBPF-Summit-2022-CTF/README.md

 # The challenge

 Once the VM is up and running, SSH into it and run `kubectl get pods`.
 You should find one pod running (in the default namespace).
-The application running in that pod will tell you what you need to do.
+It might take a couple of minutes to get to ready state.
+Once it's up and running, the application executing in that pod will tell you what you need to do.

 Submit your answers at https://isogo.to/summit-2022-ctf